hargoniX/fil-rb/doc/report.typ

 = Performance <performance>
 As a last step in the design of our library we want to ensure that it has reasonable performance characteristics.
 Towards this we provide both theoretical and experimental evidence.
-For one we have a proof, based on the invariants from @invariants., that the height of any of our red black trees $t$ is bounded above by $2 dot log_2(abs(t) + 1)$.
+For one we have a proof, based on the invariants from @invariants., that the height of any of our red-black trees $t$ is bounded above by $2 dot log_2(abs(t) + 1)$.
 This bound gives us high confidence that the invariants we defined are meaningful and that the operations have good asymptotic behavior.

-Beyond this theoretical evidence we also performed an experimental evaluation against `std::map` from the C++ standard library which is often implemented as a red black tree as well.
-This evaluation was performed on a 13th Gen Intel(R) Core(TM) i7-1360P CPU using Clang 19.1.7.
-We tested both insertion and lookup of sequential and randomly generated elements, the results can be seen in
+Beyond this theoretical evidence we also perform an experimental evaluation against `std::map` from the C++ standard library which is often implemented as a red-black tree as well.
+This evaluation is done on a 13th Gen Intel(R) Core(TM) i7-1360P CPU using Clang 19.1.7.
+We test both insertion and lookup of sequential and randomly generated elements, the results can be seen in
 @perf-data.
 While Lean does pay an overhead compared to C++ we believe this to be reasonable for most use cases in Lean.
-Furthermore, just like many other data structures defined using `inductive` in Lean, our red black tree may be used as an efficient persistent data structure which `std::map` may not.
+Furthermore, just like many other data structures defined using `inductive` in Lean, our red-black tree may be used as an efficient persistent data structure which `std::map` may not.

 #figure(